-Insurance management and filing claims are some of the most tedious and maybe redundant workflows in dental practices, if not done right.
+Insurance management and filing claims are some of the most tedious and monotonous workflows in dental practices, if not done right.
 Since it is a task that decides when a patient’s payment is completed and in extension the revenue cycle, it goes without saying that the workflow must be smooth, bug-free and efficient.
-Workflows may vary with how your dental practice is set up, but here we will provide a couple of ways in which you can improve how insurances and claims are managed and thus boost effective practice performance.
+Workflows may vary with how your dental practice is set up, but here we will look at a couple of ways in which you can improve how insurances and claims are managed and thus boost effective practice performance.

 1. Collecting patient details and verifying eligibility before the patient comes in.

 Getting things done beforehand is always an efficiency booster.
 It gives you more time to dedicate to other important things and peace of mind that you are ready for the task at hand.
 When setting an appointment with the patient, make sure to collect as much information about the person using forms or questionnaires.
-The insurance data, thus collected can be verified by calling, emailing or using the insurance carrier’s website.
-This will ensure that when the patient comes in for the treatment, you will be ready to split the costs and move on to filing the claims without a hitch.
-This will undoubtedly reduce the time spent at the dental practice on the day of the appointment.
+The insurance data, thus collected can be verified by contacting the insurance carrier.
+This will ensure that when the patient comes in for the treatment, you will be ready to split the costs and move on to filing claims without a hitch, undoubtedly reducing the time spent on paperwork and increase time spent on patient care at the dental practice.

 2. Confirming the details with the patient on arrival.